ShubhamParkhi/DhunJam-Venue-Admin-Login-Management-System/README.md

 - **Admin Price Update (PUT)**: Used for updating the song request prices.

 ## Styling
 The application uses the Poppins font family, with a font size of 32px for headings and 16px for all other text.
-The screen background is #030303, the font color is #FFFFFF, the button color is #6741D9 with a border of 1px and border-color is #F0C3F1 and the graph bar color is #F0C3F1
+The screen background is #030303, the font color is #FFFFFF, the button color is #6741D9 with a border of 1px and border-color #F0C3F1 and the graph bar color is #F0C3F1

 ## Development
 To get started with development, clone the repository and install the necessary dependencies.
 Make sure to update the API endpoints with your server's information.